royfrancis/quarto-typst-nametag/README.md

 - bg-image: A background image for the nametag.
 Preferably use same dimensions as nametag for accurate alignment
 - trim-color: Color of dashed trim line in hexadecimal
 - text-color: Color of all text in hexadecimal
+- text-pos-x: Allows the whole text block to be moved left or right.
+Defaults to 0%.
+Use negative values to move left.
+- text-pos-y: Allows the whole text block to be moved up or down.
+Defaults to 0%.
+Use negative values to move up.

 ## Examples